Skip to Content

-Before looking at what to wear in Ireland in March, it’s worth taking 10 seconds to get up-to-speed on what this month is like:
+Before looking at what to wear in Ireland in March, it’s worth taking 10 seconds to get up-to-speed on what the weather in Ireland is like during this month:

 March marks the start of spring in Ireland.
 It’s still pretty cool, with average highs of 10°C/50°F and average lows of 4.4°C/39.92°F. Right at the start of the month, the sun rises at 07:12 and sets at 18:17, and by the end of the month, you can expect sunrise at 06:13 and sunset at 18:49.
 If you’re following one of the itineraries from our Irish road trip library, you’ll want to make good use of your mornings!